Birchwell/birchwell.github.io/_posts/2018-06-30-jerry-lee-lewis-best-recordings.md

 ---

 * 1961 - Jerry Lee's Greatest - What'd I Say
+* 1964 - Live at the Star Club - Money (That's What I Want)
+* 1964 - Live at the Star Club - Long Tall Sally
 * 1964 - The Greatest Live Show on Earth - Who Will the Next Fool Be
 * 1965 - Country Songs for City Folks - Green Green Grass of Home
 * 1965 - The Return of Rock - I Believe in You